zblenlighten/power/Development.md

 ### Distributed system

 - Protocols
-  - Three-phase commit protocol (3PC)：for solving the atomic commit
+  - Three-phase commit protocol (3PC)：for solving atomic commit
   - Paxos: for solving consensus in a network

 - Frameworks